Mrs S Reynolds

 Mrs W Beckett

 I have worked in the office at Sandygate since February 2011 and prior to that had been a parent at the school since 2008.
 In my previous life, before becoming a full time parent, I was a Chartered Accountant for 18 years.
-I live in Marlow with my husband, our three daughters - who all attended Sandygate - and our three cats.
+I live in Marlow with my husband, our three daughters - who all attended Sandygate - and our cats.
 I enjoy knitting, sewing and baking but spend most of my spare time supporting my daughters on the touchlines of football and rugby pitches across Buckinghamshire, Oxfordshire and Berkshire.

 Mrs S Mckevitt